henrytran07/Monopoly/README.md

 ## Compiling the program

-1. Navigate to Project's Directory: Go to the directory where your source files are located.
+1. **Navigate to Project's Directory**: Go to the directory where your source files are located.
 ```
     cd [your directory]
 ```

-2. Build the program: Compile the program using 'make'
+2. **Build the program**: Compile the program using 'make'
 ```
     make
 ```

-3. Check Executable Files: Verify that the following files are present in the 'executable' directory.
+3. **Check Executable Files**: Verify that the following files are present in the 'executable' directory.
     - CommunityChestCard.o
     - MonopolyBoard.o
     - asset.o